Bull City Press Editors’ Selection from Frost Place Chapbook Competition

 —Victoria Chang, author of The Boss

-“A fly dying in a fluorescent light fixture as snow silences the outside world . . . these poems name an extreme moment with eerie delicacy, so that we are inside it.”
+“These poems name an extreme moment with eerie delicacy, so that we are inside it.”

 —Nick Flynn, author of My Feelings